lorettayong/Energy-Consumption-Prediction/README.md

   * PJME_MW vs Temperature: The scatter plot clearly demonstrates a non-linear, typically "U-shaped" or "V-shaped" relationship between temperature and energy demand.
 Demand is at its lowest within a comfortable moderate temperature range (the bottom of the "U").
 As temperatures deviate from this comfort zone (becoming either very cold or very hot), energy consumption sharply increases due to the activation of heating and cooling systems, respectively.
   * Average PJME_MW by Hour of Day and Day of Week: This heatmap provides a powerful, consolidated view of combined daily and weekly energy consumption patterns.
 It immediately identifies periods of highest demand (typically weekday afternoons/evenings, indicating peak commercial and residential activities) and lowest demand (often early weekend mornings when activities are minimal).
 The intensity of the color clearly shows how consumption varies hour-by-hour across the entire week.

-## Phase 3: Model Selection, Training and Optimisation
+## Phase 3: Model Selection and Training
 * **Objective:** Establish initial baseline performance for the energy consumption prediction model by leveraging on a foundational set of features and exploring initial model capabilities to set a benchmark for future improvements.
 * **Key Activities:**
   * Employed a chronological data split to divide the dataset into training and test sets.
 This approach ensures that the model is always trained on historical data and evaluated on future, unseen data to provide a realistic assessment of its predictive capabilities.